andreitoma8/learn-solidity-hacks/README.md

 # Insecure Source of Randomness

 Since Blockchain is a deterministic system, it is not possible to generate random numbers on-chain.
 As this is an important feature for many applications, a lot of people try using hashes values such as `block.timestamp` or `block.difficulty` to generate random numbers.
-However, these values are not random and can be manipulated by miners or simply guessed by an attacker.
+However, these values are not random and can be manipulated by validators or simply guessed by an attacker.

 ### POC